 Any cycling, running, or triathlon club can be a Strava club - from friendly groups and casual clubs to racing teams.
 You can search for local clubs to join or create a club for your team, shop or riding/running crew.
 Club pages show recent rides and runs and allow comments between club members to aid in scheduling group rides.
 You'll also have access to a club widget to show your clubs rides or runs on your blog or website.

 Create a Club

-To create a club, click the "Create a Club" button at the top right of the same club search page.
-Enter the information in the fields provided.
-If you make a public club, anyone will be able to join.
-Only club Owners and Administrators can invite athletes to invite-only clubs or approve requests from athletes wanting to become members.
 Keep in mind that invite-only Clubs are not invisible to non-members; they only require admin permission to join.
 However, recent activity, discussions, and private group events will be hidden from non-members.
-Please note that if you create a club, you will become the club Owner - with the distinction between Owner and Administrator being that Club Owners can not leave the club (until they pass on their Owner title to another member). *Please note Clubs can only be created via the Strava website, not the mobile apps.
+Please note that if you create a club, you will become the Club Owner.
+Unlike Administrators, Club Owners cannot leave the club until they pass on their Owner title to another member.

 Editing your Club

 Club Owners and Administrators have the ability to edit their club information by clicking the Edit Club button at the top left of the Club page (shown in the uppermost screenshot).
 Options include the ability to change the Club's name, location, sport, description, and more.
 This is also how a club Owner can delete a club; by clicking the Delete Club button at the bottom of the page.